kkohbrok/mls-associated-parties/draft-kohbrok-mls-associated-parties.md

 All published AssociatedPartyEntries MUST have their `source` set to `published`.

+Published AssociatedPartyEntries can be retrieved by MLS group members for use in AddAssociatedParty proposals as described in {{managing-associated-parties}}.

 Open Question: Do we want an extension version in these structs?

 Open Question: Do we want to support AP capabilities?
 That would allow us to support AP extensions as well.

-# Managing associated parties of a group
+# Managing associated parties

 AssociatedParties of a group are listed in the AssociatedParties GroupContext extension.